What’s in this article:

 Appspace for devices

-The Appspace for Devices app is supported on a multitude of operating systems and industry-standard device platforms such as Chrome OS, Android, iOS, BrightSign, Cisco, Crestron, LG webOS, Windows, etc., that meet different use cases including playback performance, physical dimensions, hardware features, content delivery modes (streaming or caching), and workplace experiences.
+The Appspace App for Devices is supported on a multitude of operating systems and industry-standard device platforms such as Chrome OS, Android, iOS, BrightSign, Cisco, Crestron, LG webOS, Windows, etc., that meet different use cases including playback performance, physical dimensions, hardware features, content delivery modes (streaming or caching), and workplace experiences.
 These devices are typically much smaller than desktop, laptop, or tablet computers, and come in several sizes ranging from the size of a USB stick to the size of a small desktop computer.
 As “smart TVs” have become more powerful in the past few years, many manufactures build a device into the TV.
 Strictly speaking, the “device” is the “smart” part inside the TV.
 But as a shorthand, we usually just refer to the TV unit as a device.

 The Appspace for Devices app is ideal for various workplace experiences including: